th2-net/th2-data-services/README.md

 # Detached events are empty because they were recovered.
 assert not etc.get_detached_events()

-# The collection has EventsTrees each with a tree of events.
+# The collection has EventTrees each with a tree of events.
-# Using Collection and EventsTrees, you can work flexibly with events.
+# Using Collection and EventTrees, you can work flexibly with events.

 # [4.1.1] Get leaves of all trees.
 leaves: Tuple[dict] = etc.get_leaves()